 - Critical Thinking

 - Solutions Development

 The ability to recognise problems and find solutions are core fundamental skills which successful Business Analysts have.
-An IT Business Analyst should be skilled at improving, modifying, or creating new information systems.
+A Business Analyst should be skilled at improving, modifying, or creating new information systems, processes, services, products, or software.
 Understanding data is presumed by employers while critical problem-solving skills and the capacity to manage multiple tasks are considered invaluable.

-Employers have indicated that an underrated asset of an excellent IT Business Analyst is communication.
-IT systems can be difficult to understand for key stakeholders who do not possess technical knowledge.
-In many cases, the IT Business Analyst is seen as the bridge and translator between IT systems and an organisation.
+Employers have indicated that an underrated asset of an excellent Business Analyst is communication.
+Certain aspects of a business such as information technology can be difficult to understand for key stakeholders who do not possess technical knowledge.
+In many cases, the Business Analyst is seen as the bridge and translator between IT systems and an organisation.
 Excellent interpersonal skills and strength in presenting recommendations are fundamental to the success of a Business Analyst.

 What type of employers hire Business Analysts?

-Information Technology – There are a considerable number of avenues for an IT Business Analyst to remain in the technology sector.
-Communication is not as essential in this space as fellow IT professionals are familiar with technical terms.
-Strong technical and problem-solving skills are in demand in these roles.
+Information Technology – Communication is not as essential in this space as fellow IT professionals are familiar with technical terms.
+Strong technical and problem-solving skills are in demand for roles in this sector.

 Manufacturing – New technologies require new processes in the ever-evolving manufacturing industry.
 Consequently, the need for development, maintenance, and use of technological systems has been further enhanced.